TheBubbleDuck/guide-to-be-a-web-developer/README.md

 ##The Brand New Developer

 ####The Disclaimer Description Reason Thing
 This is a quick guide to get people who ask how to get rolling on their path to becoming a web developer.
 There is a lot to learn and a lot that is debateable, but this is supposed to help them get moving somewhere.
-Keep in my, this is from my experience.
+Keep in mind, this is gathered from my own experience and what I have dealt with.
+I wrote this thinking about what I would of wanted to tell myself a few years ago when I first got started.

 ###Quick Start Learning